awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-options.md

 ## Precedence<a name="configuration-options-precedence"></a>

 During environment creation, configuration options are applied from multiple sources with the following precedence, from highest to lowest:
-+ **Settings applied directly to the environment** – Settings specified during a create environment or update environment operation on the Elastic Beanstalk API by any client, including the AWS Management Console, EB CLI, AWS CLI, and SDKs\.
-The AWS Management Console and EB CLI also apply [recommended values](#configuration-options-recommendedvalues) for some options that apply at this level unless overridden\.
++ **Settings applied directly to the environment** – Settings specified during a create environment or update environment operation on the Elastic Beanstalk API by any client, including the Elastic Beanstalk console, EB CLI, AWS CLI, and SDKs\.
+The Elastic Beanstalk console and EB CLI also apply [recommended values](#configuration-options-recommendedvalues) for some options that apply at this level unless overridden\.
 + **Saved Configurations** – Settings for any options that are not applied directly to the environment are loaded from a saved configuration, if specified\.
 + **Configuration Files \(\.ebextensions\)** – Settings for any options that are not applied directly to the environment, and also not specified in a saved configuration, are loaded from configuration files in the `.ebextensions` folder at the root of the application source bundle\.